keypup-io/cloudtasker/README.md

   #
   # Specify how many retries are allowed on jobs.
 This number of retries excludes any
-  # connectivity error that would be due to the application being down or unreachable.
+  # connectivity error due to the application being down or unreachable.
   #
   # Default: 25
   #